FREE EVENT: Somatic Practices: Doorway to Embodiment and Trauma Healing.... Register here Dismiss

 FREE

 Join me LIVE on Zoom each month as I interview guests who contribute to our understanding about trauma and addiction.
-Our group is also on the Polyvagal Institute online community space.
-Register for the events listed there and join the network and discussions.
-And/or register on the upcoming event pages linked below.
 Free to join, all welcome!

 Categories: ,